GaurangDesai1/Event-Management-System/ReadMe.md

 Admin Panel: Empower administrators with tools to manage user accounts, review and moderate events, and ensure site security.

-##Usage
-#User Guide
+## Usage

-Registration:
+### Registration:

-Sign up for an account using your college email.
+1. Sign up for an account using your college email.
-Verify your email address through the link sent to your inbox.
+2. Verify your email address through the link sent to your inbox.

-Browsing Events:
+### Browsing Events:

-Browse through the list of upcoming events.
+1. Browse through the list of upcoming events.
-Use the search and filter options to find events of interest.
+2. Use the search and filter options to find events of interest.

-Event Registration:
+### Event Registration:

-Click on an event to view details.
+1. Click on an event to view details.
-Click the "Register" button to participate in an event.
+2. Click the "Register" button to participate in an event.

-User Dashboard:
+### User Dashboard:

 Access your personalized dashboard to view registered events and notifications.

-Organizer Guide
-Login as an Organizer:
+### Login as an Organizer:

-Use your registered account to log in.
+1. Use your registered account to log in.
-Organizer privileges allow you to create, edit, and manage events.
+2. Organizer privileges allow you to create, edit, and manage events.

-Creating an Event:
+### Creating an Event:

-Navigate to your dashboard as an organizer.
+1. Navigate to your dashboard as an organizer.
-Click "Create Event" and fill in event details.
+2. Click "Create Event" and fill in event details.
-Publish your event for participants to see.
+3. Publish your event for participants to see.

-Managing Events:
+### Managing Events:

-View and edit your events from the organizer dashboard.
+1. View and edit your events from the organizer dashboard.
-Cancel or reschedule events as needed.
+2. Cancel or reschedule events as needed.